 - you or a member of your immediate family is a New Zealand citizen, or holds a Permanent Resident, working or Student Visa

-- the transfer is non-notifiable – (the rules will change from 1 January 2020).
+- the transfer is non-notifiable.
+The non-notifiable reasons are prescribed in regulations.
+Following amendments to the Land Transfer Act 2017 on 1 January 2020, you can no longer claim the "main home" non-notifiable reason.
 Unless the transfer is non-notifiable, you must provide an IRD number and information about whether you are a tax resident in another country.
-Property tax exemptions and non-notifiable reasons

 Download the Land Transfer Tax Statement from the bottom of the page (the notes section will help you complete the statement)